TRaSH-Guides/Guides/docs/Glossary/index.md

 ### qBit Manage

-A program that helps manage your [qBittorrent](#qbittorrent) instance, allowing for the automation of actions on torrents based on various attributes, such as time and tracker.
+A program that helps manage your [qBittorrent](#qbittorrent) instance, allowing for the automation of actions on torrents based on various attributes such as time and tracker.

 ### qBittorrent